UK Aircraft Diesels, II

 Wilksch has been developing their range of engines since the mid 90's when they flew a proof of concept engine in a J-3 Cub.
 This was a two cylinder model and capable of 80 bhp but was limited to 60 bhp.
 Late 1999 they had their three cylinder model flying in a Europa aircraft, this is the 120 bhp engine and is also used in a LongEZE, Thorp T-211, Murphy Rebel Elite and Vans RV-9.
 They also have a three cylinder 100 bhp model flying in a Pietenpol Aircamper.

 Development is still going strong and a four cylinder 160 bhp is under test.
-We expect that more power is possible in these engines and that the current 120/160 bhp limitation could be raised to at least 130/170 bhp with proper engine lubrication and cooling design.
+We expect that more power is possible in these engines and that the current 120/160 bhp limitation could be raised to at least 130/170 bhp with proper engine cooling design.

 Port / Valve design